Resilience of Entanglement-Induced Coordination in Adversarial Environments: The Team-Based Quantum Sabotage Game: Simulation Scenario Definitions

 The third scenario is the Standard Noise Model (SNM) Simulation.
 This uses the same logic as the ideal simulation but injects three different standard noise models from Qiskit Aer.
 These include depolarizing noise, amplitude damping noise, and bit-flip noise, each applied with a 5\% error rate.

 The fourth and final scenario is the Hardware Noise Simulation.
-This loads a realistic, calibrated noise model from a real IBM device (\textit{FakeKyiv}) and passes the resulting noise model object to the simulator, providing a robust, reproducible simulation of how the quantum strategies would perform on a specific NISQ-era device
+This loads a realistic, calibrated noise model from a reproducible Qiskit Aer backend (\textit{FakeKyiv}) and passes the resulting noise model object to the simulator, providing a robust, reproducible simulation of how the quantum strategies would perform under representative NISQ-era noise.